 The actor`s next major hit came in 2015 as he played a cameo as Aslam Khan starred alongside Prabhas, Rana Daggubati, Anushka Shetty, and Tamannaah in the historical fiction film Baahubali: The Beginning, which went on to become one of the biggest blockbusters of the year.
 Apart from the commercial success, the film also won several laurels including the National Film Awards for Best Special Effects.
 The same year, he appeared in the Kannada-language family drama film Ranna, which was directed by Nanda Kishore.
 The film, which was the remake of the Telugu movie Attarintiki Daredi was declared a box office hit.

 Sudeep had quite a busy year in 2016, where he appeared in movies like Apoorva, Kotigobba 2 and Mukunda Murari.
 Of these, Kotigobba 2 turned out to be one of the biggest blockbusters of the year.
 In 2017, he had just one release: the action film Hebbuli which was directed by S. Krishna and opened to mixed critical reception.
 The following year, the actor appeared in the comedy-drama Ambi Ning Vayassaytho (2018), which was a remake of the Tamil film Pa Paandi (2017) and saw Sudeep portraying the younger version of the lead character played by Ambareesh.
 He then teamed up with Shiva Rajkumar for the action thriller The Villain (2018), which was the most anticipated Kannada movie of the year since it featured two of the biggest stars in Sandalwood.
 Despite the hype, The Villain received mixed reviews upon its release; though it did fare well at the box office.
-Kotigobba 3 (2019), Pailwan (2019) and the Tollywood historical period war film Syeraa Narasimha Reddy (2019) are some of Sudeep`s other notable projects in recent times.
+Kotigobba 3 (2019), Pailwan (2019), Tollywood historical period war film Syeraa Narasimha Reddy (2019) and Dabangg 3 (2019), the third installment of the series, are some of Sudeep`s other notable projects in recent times.